xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

 The above `xpm install` command will:

-* install the latest available OpenOCD version, into the **central xPacks store** (if not already there); the central xPacks store is a platform dependent location in the home folder (check the output of the `xpm` command for the actual folder used on your platform);
+* install the latest available version of OpenOCD into the **central xPacks store** (if not already there); the central xPacks store is a platform dependent folder located in the home folder designated for the installation of archives; this approach helps prevent multiple redundant copies of the same tools, such as large toolchains, thereby conserving disk space when these tools are utilized across multiple projects
+(check the output of the `xpm` command for the actual folder used on your platform);
 * add { props.is_windows === 'True' ? (<><code>.cmd</code> forwarders</>) : 'symbolic links' }
 into the local `xpacks/.bin` folder, referring to the binaries in the central store;
 * add `@xpack-dev-tools/openocd` to `package.json` as a
-development dependency; this ties a specific OpenOCD version to the current project and allows convenient subsequent installs via `xpm install` when the project is cloned in a new location (for example in CI/CD environments).
+development dependency; this associates a specific version of OpenOCD with the current project, facilitating convenient subsequent installations via `xpm install` when the project is cloned to a new location, such as in CI/CD environments.

 :::tip